oscarmorrison/nvim-anywhere/FAQ.md

-## Text doesn't automatically paste after I close vim
+## Text doesn't automatically paste after I close neovim

 This is by design currently.
 The readme has a blurb about this at the top.

 ```
-Once invoked, vim-anywhere will open a buffer.
+Once invoked, nvim-anywhere will open a buffer.
 Close it and its
 contents are copied to your clipboard and your previous application is
 refocused.
 ```